hrbrmstr/docxtractr/README.md

 #>     matches

 date()
-#> [1] "Tue Sep 26 15:24:28 2017"
+#> [1] "Thu Dec  7 05:56:26 2017"

 test_dir("tests/")
 #> testthat results ========================================================================================================
-#> OK: 10 SKIPPED: 0 FAILED: 0
+#> OK: 16 SKIPPED: 0 FAILED: 0
 #>
 #> DONE ===================================================================================================================
 ```

 ### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that this project is released with a [Contributor Code of
+Conduct](CONDUCT.md).
+By participating in this project you agree to
+abide by its terms.